 Select a Warm, Sunny Location

 Set potted night-blooming cereus plants in an area that receives all-day, filtered sunlight, bright but indirect sunlight, or morning sun and afternoon shade.
 Place the plants outdoors if temperatures are above 50 degrees Fahrenheit at night.
 In warm, frost-free climates, grow the cactus in a well-drained, slightly sandy garden bed that receives some shade.

-Water the night-blooming cereus when the soil surface looks dry, but before the soil dries out completely.
+Water the night-blooming cereus when the soil surface looks dry but before the soil dries out completely.
 Sprinkle the water on the soil, keeping the cactus leaves dry, until excess water drains from the bottom of the pot or until the top 6 inches of soil feel moist in a garden bed.
 Water regularly from spring through early fall.
 Garden-grown and fully mature potted plants don't require winter watering.
-Water young pot-grown plants only when the soil dries in completely in winter.
+In water, water young, pot-grown plants only when the soil dries completely.
 Properly watered cactus plants rarely suffer from stem rot or fungal problems.

-Inspect the leaves for white cottony masses that can indicate a mealybug infestation, the primary pest of night-blooming cereus.
-Remove the mealybugs by hand or dip a cotton swab in rubbing alcohol and dab it onto the bugs to kill them.
+Watch for mealybugs, which are the primary pest of night-blooming cereus.
+Inspect the leaves for white cottony masses.
+Pick off mealybugs by hand or dip a cotton swab in rubbing alcohol and dab it onto the bugs to kill them.
 Monitor the plant daily and remove or kill any new mealybugs until the pests are gone.